 In addition to increased flexibility, accessibility, availability, scalability, and more, one of the most attractive benefits of embracing cloud computing is supposed to be reduced costs and increased ROI.
 In fact, Nucleus Research reports that the average return on cloud deployments is 4.01 times the ROI of traditional on-premises solutions and that the cloud allows organizations to recover their investment 2.5 faster than on-premises options.
+In theory, cloud cost optimization should be one of the main benefits of switching to cloud platforms.

 Unfortunately, many enterprises flocked to the public cloud without taking time to think about the what and why.
 Random acts of lifting and shifting resulted in massive cost overruns and blowback on public cloud use.
-At the same time, the costs associated with private cloud and VMware-based infrastructures are often hard for enterprises to quantify.
+At the same time, the costs associated with building private cloud and VMware-based infrastructures are often hard for enterprises to quantify.

 If you are finding yourself unhappy with your public cloud ROI and looking to understand on-prem cost accountability, then consider these best practices for hybrid cloud cost optimization:

-- Incorporate Cloud-Cost Analytics
+- Incorporate Cloud-Cost Analytics for Cloud Cost Optimization

 The first step to reducing cloud spend is identifying where costs are occurring.
 Many public cloud providers are more than happy to help, by providing cloud-cost management services to help you develop an accurate picture of what services and resources are costing what amounts, and when.
 Analytical data may include computing demand over time, resource usage, observed spending, etc.